sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 get_num_modules(self):
 ```
-    Retrieves the number of modules available on this chassis including DPUs
+    Retrieves the number of modules available on this chassis including DPUs.
+    This is an existing API.

     Returns:
         An integer, the number of modules available on this chassis